-At UPMC Pinnacle, we understand that caring for your new baby is a big responsibility – one that can sometimes feel overwhelming.
+At UPMC Magee-Womens in Central Pa., we understand that caring for your new baby is a big responsibility – one that can sometimes feel overwhelming.
 As the days and weeks go by, you will have many questions about how to keep your baby safe and healthy.

 Our pediatric specialists are a phone call away and are ready and able to provide sound advice to help you navigate the first few weeks with your newborn.